kool-dev/kool/docs/02-Kool-Cloud/05-Environment-Variables.md

 ### Build a `.env` file inside the running container

-If you application does rely and requires a `.env` file existing in the running container you may achieve so by using the `env:` entry:
+If your application does rely on and requires a `.env` file existing in the running container, you may achieve so by using the `env:` entry:

 ```yaml
 services: